Droit Chemin

 Droit Chemin (French for "straight path") is the debut solo studio album by Congolese singer-songwriter Fally Ipupa, released on 10 June 2006 by Obouo Productions.
-Recorded while Ipupa was still a member of Koffi Olomide's band Quartier Latin International, the album was produced by Ivorian music executive David Monsoh and features guest appearances by Barbara Kanam, Maïka Munan, Krys, Mokobé, and Benji of Nèg' Marrons.
+It was recorded while he was still a member of Koffi Olomide's band Quartier Latin International, and was produced by Ivorian music executive David Monsoh and includes guest appearances from Barbara Kanam, Maïka Munan, Krys, Mokobé, and Benji of Nèg' Marrons.

-Blending traditional Congolese rumba with elements of ndombolo, contemporary R&B and pop music, Droit Chemin was a commercial and critical success, selling over 100,000 copies in its first month, topping the Congolese music charts for nearly ten months, and earning praise for its innovation in the African music.
-It is considered a landmark of the "fifth generation" of Congolese popular music, alongside Ferré Gola's Sens Interdit (2006) and Karmapa's Le temps de l'amour (2005), and marked Ipupa's emergence as a major figure in African and international music scenes.
+Droit Chemin blended Congolese rumba with elements of ndombolo, contemporary R&B, and pop music.
+The album sold more than 100,000 copies within its first month of release and reportedly topped Congolese music charts for nearly ten months.
+It was later certified platinum by Africa Music & Charts.
+The album has been identified as an influential release of the "fifth generation" of Congolese popular music, alongside Ferré Gola's Sens Interdit (2006) and Karmapa's Le temps de l'amour (2005), and helped establish Ipupa's solo career beyond his earlier work with Quartier Latin International.

 Background

-Fally Ipupa began work on Droit Chemin while still a member of Koffi Olomide's Quartier Latin International, with whom he had signed a seven-year contract.
+Fally Ipupa began work on Droit Chemin while still a member of Koffi Olomide's Quartier Latin International, with which he had signed a seven-year contract.
 In 2005 December, the Congolese daily Le Potentiel reported that, with the support of Koffi, Ipupa had begun recording his debut album for release in 2006, while also contributing to the band's forthcoming album Danger de Mort.
 He became the second musician after drummer Titina Al Capone to be allowed to record a solo project while remaining an active band member, and he was the first singer to receive such permission.
 In 2006, he signed a recording contract with the Paris-based label Obouo Productions, founded by Ivorian producer David Monsoh and Barbara Kahan.
-Ipupa had first met Monsoh in 1998 during his tenure with the band Talent Latent, encountering him on multiple occasions as Monsoh served as the executive producer for Koffi's albums Effrakata (2001) and Affaire d'État (2003), a period when Ipupa acted as Quartier Latin International's conductor.
+Ipupa had first met Monsoh in 1998 while he was performing with the Kinshasa-based band Talent Latent.
+They later met again several times when Monsoh worked as executive producer on Koffi Olomidé's albums Effrakata (2001) and Affaire d'État (2003).
+During this period, Ipupa served as conductor of Quartier Latin International.
 In a 2014 interview with AbidjanTV.net, Monsoh stated that he had recommended Ipupa to Koffi "so he could learn alongside him because I knew I would have to produce him sooner or later".